szheng3/WebSource/README.md

 With above preparation done, edit the website with following steps:

-1. Open index.html using sublime.
+1. Open index.html using sublime to edit, Open index.html using chrome or firefox to display the website.

 2.  from line 97 to 149 is navigation part